-AI text generator GPT-2 is now fully available.
-The complete code and associated data was released by OpenAI, the California AI lab that created the model.
+The AI text generator GPT-2 is now available.
+The complete code and associated data were released by OpenAI, the California AI lab that created the model.

-- OpenAI made headlines for GPT-2 in February when its initial release withheld much of the underlying data.
-The company said the model was ‘too dangerous’ to make available in its entirety.
+OpenAI made headlines for GPT-2 in February when its initial release withheld much of the underlying data.
+The company said the model was ‘too dangerous’ to make available in its entirety.’
 Subsequent updates provided progressively larger pieces.

-- Concern centred on bad actors using GPT-2 to generate convincing deceitful narratives, for example for news fakery or flooding websites with adverse reviews.
+Concern centred on bad actors using GPT-2 to generate convincing deceitful narratives, for example, for news fakery or flooding websites with adverse reviews.

-- Early reviews of GPT-2 storytelling are mixed.
-Some commentators say text coherence is convincing to start and then deteriorates as more words are generated.
+Early reviews of GPT-2 storytelling are mixed.
+Some commentators say the text is convincing.
+Others focus on how coherence deteriorates as more words are generated.
 You can try out the full-strength version on an independent website, TalkToTransformer.com.

-A study at Cornell University gives the full model a credibility score of 6.91 out of a possible 10 points.
+A study at Cornell University gives the full model a credibility score of 6.91 out of 10 points.
 OpenAI says its decision to release the complete version was influenced by this score not changing significantly from its previous release.

 The company has noticed ‘no strong evidence of misuse so far,’ but ‘humans find GPT-2 outputs convincing.’
-Still, they warn ‘GPT-2 can be fine-tuned for misuse‘ and the text it creates can be ‘challenging’ to detect.
+Still, they warn ‘GPT-2 can be fine-tuned for misuse,’ and the text it creates can be ‘challenging’ to detect.

-- Some argued it was a publicity stunt, counter to conventional practices of releasing source materials to assist research efforts by others.
+Some argued it was a publicity stunt, counter to conventional practices of releasing source materials to assist research efforts by others.
 Others believed it was responsible practice given the potential for abuse and its consequences.

 SEE RELATED STORIES

 - OpenAI has published the text-generating AI it said was too dangerous to share | THE VERGE | November 7, 2019 | by James Vincent |‘It’s tricky to convey exactly how good GPT-2’s output is, but the model frequently produces eerily cogent writing that can often give the appearance of intelligence (though that’s not to say what GPT-2 is doing involves anything we’d recognize as cognition).’

 - This text-generation algorithm is supposedly so good it’s frightening.
 Judge for yourself. | NEIMAN LAB | November 7, 2019 | by Joshua Benton | ‘GPT-2 is not coming to take the jobs of journalists, as some have worried.
 Paid reporting jobs generally require a certain level of factuality that the algorithm can’t match.’

 - Turns Out Elon Musk-Backed OpenAI’s Text Generator Is More Funny Than Dangerous, For Now | GIZMODO | November 7, 2019 | ‘While the GPT-2 model does generate comprehensible text in a reasonably correct tone and style, and it’s easy to imagine situations in which it could be misused… This is real “your mileage may vary” territory.’

 - This news article about the full public release of OpenAI’s ‘dangerous’ GPT-2 model was part written by GPT-2 | THE REGISTER | November 6, 2019 | by Katyanna Quach | ‘Occasionally, it spits out sentences that are surprisingly good, but as it keeps churning out text, it becomes incoherent.’

 - OpenAI’s ‘dangerous’ AI text generator is out: People find GPT-2’s words ‘convincing’ | ZDNET | November 6, 2019 | by Liam Tung | ‘According to OpenAI, humans find output from the 1.5-billion parameter GPT-2 model “convincing”, but only marginally more so than the 774-million model it released in August.

 - GPT-2: 1.5B Release | OPEN AI BLOG | November 5, 2019 | ‘Our experience with GPT-2 over the past 9 months has given us valuable insight into the challenges and opportunities for creating responsible publication norms in AI.’